meilizheng/CSI255_Game_Dev_Project/README.md

 **Week 7 documentation updated:**
 - Set a boundary to control the character from falling off the ground.
 - Add obstacles.
-Make them fly forward when the player presses “v”.
+Make it fly forward when the player presses “v”.
 - Turn the projectile into a prefab.
 - Launch the projectile when “v” is pressed.
 - Created a Canvas and added text.